lanl-aea/waves/docs/waves_quickstart.rst

 setup boilerplate. :ref:`tutorialsconstruct` has a more complete discussion about the contents of the ``SConstruct`` file.

 The ``SConscript`` file below contains the workflow task definitions.
 Review the source and target files defining the workflow tasks.
 As discussed in :ref:`build_system`, a task definition also requires an action.
+For convenience,
-For convenience, WAVES provides builders for common engineering software with pre-defined task actions.
+|PROJECT| provides builders for common engineering software with pre-defined task actions.
+See the
-See the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` and :meth:`waves.scons_extensions.abaqus_solver` for more complete descriptions of the builder actions.
+:meth:`waves.scons_extensions.abaqus_journal_builder_factory` and :meth:`waves.scons_extensions.abaqus_solver` for more
+complete descriptions of the builder actions.

 .. admonition:: waves_quickstart/SConscript